skip to content

 00:55:58 - Anthony Campolo

 Yeah, you can stop that.
-Yeah, we're done with that.
+We're done with that.
 The site is pretty much done.
-And then deploy and then netlify.
+And then: deploy netlify.

 00:56:08 - Nick Taylor